sachinym/Github-Advanced-Security/Labs/Lab-06.md

 Secret scanning automatically scans your entire Git history on all branches present in your GitHub repository for any secrets.
 When a secret with a known pattern is committed to a private or public repository in your project, secret scanning notifies all repository administrators about the commit that contains the secret.
 Repository administrators can then view the list of all detected secrets in the **Security** tab of the repository.

-### What is Personal Access Tokens?

-Personal access tokens or (PAT) are an alternative to using passwords for authentication to GitHub when using the GitHub API or the command line.

-Personal access tokens are intended to access GitHub resources on behalf of yourself.
-Users can generate PATs in their GitHub account settings and configure the specific permissions and scopes for the token, limiting what actions it can perform.

-Refer to the link for more information.
-[Personal Access Tokens](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)

-### Why are we using PAT Tokens?

-In this lab, Personal Access Tokens (PATs) are used as example secrets to demonstrate how GitHub’s secret scanning and push protection features work.
-Here’s why PATs are chosen for this exercise:

-- **Common Sensitive Data**: PATs are a common type of sensitive data that developers often accidentally commit to repositories.
-They provide a clear example of the kind of secrets that secret scanning is designed to detect and protect against.

-- **Realistic Scenario**: Using PATs creates a realistic scenario.
-PATs are real credentials that can be used to access GitHub’s API and perform actions on behalf of the user.
-This makes them a tangible example of how secret scanning prevents unauthorized access.

-- **Demonstration of Detection**: By using PATs, you can easily show how secret scanning identifies sensitive information in the codebase.
-This demonstrates the effectiveness of GitHub's security features in detecting and alerting on potential security risks.

-- **Educational Purpose**: PATs are widely understood by developers, making it easier for them to grasp the concept and importance of secret scanning.
-The exercise involves generating PATs, which helps users learn how to manage and secure their own tokens and other secrets.

   >**Note:** Make it clear that generating a PAT is a prerequisite for testing secret detection, but it's not required for setting up secret scanning itself.

   >**Note:** If you haven't already **signed in** to GitHub, proceed to the Getting Started page and complete steps **1** through **4** of the **Login to Github** form.